• Skip to main content

 • Cé La Vi Restaurant and SkyBar:

-Located on the 57th floor, alongside the infinity pool, Cé La Vi offers non-hotel guests an opportunity to get up to the top without either paying an entrance fee (SkyPark) or being a guest.
+Located on the 57th floor, alongside the infinity pool, Cé La Vi offers non-hotel guests an opportunity to get up to the top without paying an entrance fee (SkyPark) or being a guest.
 It’s a bit expensive, but you are paying for the view.

 • Spago Bar and Lounge: